icerockdev/moko-resources/README.md

 let string = getMyFormatDesc(input: "hello").localized()
 ```

+Warning: Do no mix positioned placeholders with unpositioned ones within a string, as this may lead to
+different behaviour on different platforms.
+Stick to one style for each string.

 ### Example 3 - plural string
 The first step is to create a file `plurals.xml` in `commonMain/resources/MR/base` with the following content:
 ```xml